• Skip to main content

 Research Design Types

-A researcher must clearly understand the various research design types to select which model to implement for a study.
-Like research itself, the design of your analysis can be broadly classified into quantitative and qualitative.
+A researcher must clearly understand the various types to select which model to implement for a study.
+Like the research itself, the design of your analysis can be broadly classified into quantitative and qualitative.

 • Qualitative research

-It determines relationships between collected data and observations based on mathematical calculations.
+Qualitative research determines relationships between collected data and observations based on mathematical calculations.
 Statistical methods can prove or disprove theories related to a naturally existing phenomenon.
-Researchers rely on qualitative research methods that conclude “why” a particular theory exists and “what” respondents have to say about it.
+Researchers rely on qualitative observation research methods that conclude “why” a particular theory exists and “what” respondents have to say about it.

 • Quantitative research